Relative Bias Under Imperfect Identification in Observational Causal Inference: Implications of choosing an identification strategy

 \subsection{Illustration on running example}

-We now return to our running example, where we generate the proposed augmented sensitivity plot, including the benchmarked values of \(\sooRsq\) based on the observed covariates (see Figure~\ref{fig-contour}) Even without applying the total robustness values introduced above, the additional annotations are immediately helpful to practitioners.
-If an analyst had originally designed their observational study around IV, for instance, then their beliefs about the values of the SOO sensitivity parameters must lie close to the curve labeled ``No IV Bias'' in Figure~\ref{fig-contour}.
+We now return to our running example, where we generate the proposed augmented sensitivity plot, including the benchmarked values of \(\sooRsq\) based on the observed covariates (see Figure~\ref{fig-contour}) If an analyst had originally designed their observational study around IV, for instance, then their beliefs about the values of the SOO sensitivity parameters must lie close to the curve labeled ``No IV Bias'' in Figure~\ref{fig-contour}.
 In other words, \emph{belief} about an identification strategy implies a relatively narrow set of beliefs on the values of the sensitivity parameters.
 Practitioners can compare that set of parameter values to the benchmark values of the covariates, which are plotted as gray crosses in Figure~\ref{fig-contour}.
 In this case, the benchmark values lie squarely in the region labeled ``SOO least bias.''
 The largest benchmarked \(R_{Z\sim U\mid W_Z,W_Y}\) is \(0.0378\) and corresponds to (log) municipality population.
 In contrast, the \emph{smallest} possible value of \(R_{Z\sim U\mid W_Z,W_Y}\) consistent with a valid proximal strategy is \(0.413\)--around \(11\) times larger.
 For IV, the factor grows to \(15\).
 Both of those factors assume worst-case outcome confounding, with \(R_{Y\sim U\mid Z,W_Z,W_Y}=1\), which is also several times larger than the confounding associated with any of the observed covariates.

 Thus if a researcher is to proceed with a proximal or IV strategy, they must believe that the unobserved confounder is significantly stronger than any of the observed covariates' benchmark values, and that the treatment and outcome confounding are related in a way as to fall close to one of the no-bias contour lines in Figure~\ref{fig-contour}.
 One immediate qualitative implication is that treatment and outcome confounding must have the same sign for a proximal or IV approach to produce less bias.
 If they do not, then the sensitivity parameters lie in quadrants II or IV of Figure~\ref{fig-contour}, where the SOO estimate always dominates.